 History teaches that world orders don’t last.
 They come and they go.
-This present one is giving way to something very different—and it truly will be the world’s loss.
+This present one is giving way to something very different, and it truly will be the world’s loss.

 However, Britain and America’s brightest days are not history.
 Glowing within their remarkable past is the promise of a far more luminous future.

 The United States’ founders sought to establish a lasting beacon of liberty and democracy to the nations.
 Lyman Beecher said the nation was “destined to lead the way in the moral and political emancipation of the world.”
 Abraham Lincoln said America must ensure “that government of the people, by the people, and for the people shall not perish from the Earth.”
-Since its entry into World War ii, the United States has essentially served as the guarantor of peace in the world.

 When John Winthrop spoke of America as a “city on a hill” in 1630, he issued a warning based on prophecies such as this: “We must consider that we will be as a city upon a hill.
 The eyes of all people are upon us, so that if we deal falsely with our God in this work we have undertaken and so cause Him to withdraw His present help from us, we shall be made a story and a byword throughout the world.”

 This is where Britain and America are now because of their sins.
 The sun is setting on Anglo-American dominance, and the world is plunging back into the blackness of barbarism and savagery.

 However, the Bible that prophesied the great rise and terrible fall of the nations of Israel also prophesies that Britain and America’s brightest days are yet to come.
 Jeremiah 33 depicts the time after America and Britain have endured terrible tribulation as punishment and correction for their sins.
 God promises to restore prosperity to them—and make them a positive example.
 They will become “a praise and an honour before all the nations of the earth” (verse 9).